 What I get from the preview of C# 8 with Mads Torgersen

-Nullable references types
+Nullable reference types

-We already know this syntaxes :
+We already know these syntaxes:

 int i = 0; // i can't be null